Wondering what I ate during my year of growing and foraging 100% of my food?

 yeast (many different species)

-insects (I have not intentionally eaten any insects yet, but I certainly eat some in the large volume of greens I eat.
-I’m sure I’ve eaten ants, aphids and other small insects.)
+insects (I certainly ate some insects in the large volume of greens I ate.
+I’m sure I ate ants, aphids and other small insects.)

 mushrooms- chanterelle, cinnabar chanterelle, lobster, hedgehog, bolete, oyster, combs tooth, pheasant’s tail, chicken of the woods, hen of the woods, honey mushroom, puffball (3 species), shaggy mane, porcini, stinkhorn, Suillius

 greens- dandelion, amaranth, wood nettle, wild mustard, plantago, wood sorrel, sheep’s sorrel, heal all, lady’s thumb, ox eye daisy, clover, creeping Charlie, hawkweed, wood violet, lambs quarter, purslane, mint, honewort, sow thistle, cow parsnip, sochan, curly dock, Virginia waterleaf, hairy wood mint, winter cress, water cress, garlic mustard, stinging nettle

 fish- lake trout, largemouth bass, smallmouth bass, Northern pike, walleye, rock bass, bullhead, sucker, rainbow trout, perch, whitefish

 wintergreen (berry and greens)